atlassian-archive/dataschool/dataschool/_chapters/data-governance/data-warehouse-implementation.md

 ![](https://lh5.googleusercontent.com/CaWn4e5HYzbUpSUSD33Sf0xUoUGfVT8TT-z-4VNED6ubfbHyKXMwhx5DSnHyjTmwfRVtMMuN-mVOZbGC3SKRQktX_vfZYBt_SK36_Y5q8wOpnwNA8StGWqI3YeadPUF1TRKZph7s)

-A data warehouse may still have a few issues in the data but the vast majority should be handled with obvious work arounds.
+A Data Warehouse may still have a few issues in the data but the vast majority should be handled with obvious work arounds.

 ## Summary